-Fruit custard recipe with video & step by step photos – creamy, delicious & flavorful fruit salad made with custard & fresh fruits.
-Similar to popular Indian desserts – Gulab jamun, Rasmalai and Carrot halwa, a chilled fruit custard makes its presence in most special meals and parties.
+Fruit custard is a delicious creamy and rich chilled dessert made with custard powder, milk, seasonal fruits and nuts.
+Also known as fruit salad with custard, this is a popular dessert in India.
+Similar to other Indian desserts – Gulab jamun, Rasmalai and Carrot halwa, a chilled fruit custard makes its presence in most special meals and parties.
 Fruit custard can be a great summer treat to your friends, family and guests.

 What is fruit custard?